-After the soft-start sequence, the ISL6277 regulates the output voltages to the pre-PWROK metal VID programmed, see Table 6.
-The ISL6277 controls the no-load output voltage to an accuracy of $\pm 0.5\%$ over the range of 0.75V to 1.55V.
+After the soft-start sequence, the ISL62771 regulates the output voltages to the pre-PWROK metal VID programmed, see Table 5 on page 19.
+The ISL62771 controls the no load output voltage to an accuracy of ±0.5% over the range of 0.75V to 1.55V.
 A differential amplifier allows voltage sensing for precise voltage regulation at the microprocessor die.

-FIGURE 14.
+FIGURE 15.
 DIFFERENTIAL SENSING AND LOAD LINE IMPLEMENTATION

 As the load current increases from zero, the output voltage droops from the VID programmed value by an amount proportional to the load current, to achieve the load line.

-The ISL6277 can sense the inductor current through the intrinsic DC Resistance (DCR) of the inductors, as shown in Figures 3 and 4, or through resistors in series with the inductors as shown in Figure 5.
-In both methods, capacitor C{n} voltage represents the total inductor current.
-A droop amplifier converts C{n} voltage into an internal current source with the gain set by resistor R{i} .
-The current source is used for load line implementation, current monitoring and overcurrent protection.
+The ISL62771 can sense the inductor current through the intrinsic DC Resistance (DCR) of the inductors, as shown in Figures 3 and 5, or through resistors in series with the inductors as shown in Figure 4.
+In both methods, capacitor $\text{C}{\text{n}}$ voltage represents the total inductor current.
+An amplifier converts $\text{C}{\text{n}}$ voltage into an internal current source with the gain set by resistor $\text{R}{\text{i}}$ , see Equation 1.
+This ISUM current is used for load line implementation, current monitoring on the IMON pins and overcurrent protection.